Book Reviews

 For anyone interested in butterflies this is a must for

 I will enjoy it over and over.
-It also will make a great gift
+It also

-to your school library or just to a friend.
-This Master
+will make a great gift to your school library or just to a

-Gardener gives it an A+.
+friend.
+This Master Gardener gives it an A+.

-I love having the pictures of all stages of the butterflies
+I love having the pictures of all stages of the

-is for every age and everyone who is interested in
+for every age and everyone

 The best book I've read on butterflies.
 Excellent